shreyaskar123/ShreyasRekogApps/README.md

 the face in the image that Amazon Rekognition has identified as a celebrity.
 Clicking on the identified celebrity takes you to the celebrity’s IMDb profile page.
 Note that the app supports a camera image or an image from the phone's photo library.

-For more details on how the app works review the [Starter App tutorial](https://github.com/aws-samples/amazon-rekognition-celebrity-detection-ios/blob/starter-app/README.md).

-## License Summary

-This sample code is made available under a modified MIT license.
-See the LICENSE file.